ScaryWings83289/DISAC/readme.md

 ### Firebase

 * As of this moment I am using firebase for user authentication, also enabled google sign in authentication.
-* It is also used to store user details.                                              //what is it here ?? firestore of firebase authentication
+* Firebase authentication also provides services in order to store basic user details.
 * In the future it(firestore) will also contain shopping related and cart related details of each user.

 **SCREENSHOTS:**